 You might fear long journeys, where you know you will need to empty your bladder at some point, and the space is limited in both the seat and in the bathroom.

-When you are abroad
+When you are away from home

 - If you run out of catheters